yv1es/Co-Op.c/README.md

 # Co-Op.c
-A coopeartive (non-preemptive) threading module in pure C
+A coopeartive (non-preemptive) threading module in pure C. <br>
+See `threads.h` for more information.